March 2, 2020

 What platform were we using when this infamous session happened?

 We hated it because of scheduling issues.
 Granted we were using one interface for more than one user.
 Not the recommended method, but we’re trying to have a scheduler and . . . anyway.
 We felt constantly challenged by the system “undoing” work when choosing dates and times.
-This was such a problem that she had to repeatedly check each scheduled meeting to be sure that it was correct.
-Every once in a while she wouldn’t catch the error and someone would receive a meeting invitation that was for the wrong day, time, or timezone.
+This was such a problem that she had to repeatedly check each scheduled meeting to ensure it was correct.
+Every once in a while she wouldn’t catch the error and someone would receive a meeting invitation for the wrong day, time, or timezone.
 This issue alone added countless hours of labor and frustration, not to mention unprofessional embarrassments with clients.

 That infamous session was the final straw.
 It was time to find a new video-conferencing platform.
-We wanted our clients to feel that online sessions were truly as easy as they can be!
+We wanted our clients to feel that online sessions were truly as easy as they could be!
 I had recently written a post called 8 Essential Video Conferencing Features for Telepractice, so we used that as a checklist for what our new platform should look like.
 We had some additional items on our wishlist as well: 1) competitive pricing, 2) good quality, and 3) solid support.
 So, the search began.

 We found several websites with software ratings and reviews.
 Product websites that bothered to have testimonials were appealing because they showed that real people were happy.
 But to be honest, there were so few ratings and testimonials that we felt they were pretty unreliable.
 It would be so great to wave a magic wand and be able to see the data on how many technical hiccups users of each software have experienced!
 No luck, though.

 When it came to price, we found that, since video-conferencing is used for so many different kinds of meetings in various industries, the costs vary greatly.
-This type of software can range from free to $300/month and right on up to thousands of dollars, depending on your needs.
+This type of software can range from free to $300/month and up to thousands of dollars, depending on your needs.
 Most of the software we researched had several pricing plans to choose from, and to add confusion, some companies do not advertise their prices on their website (we assume this is because they want to talk to you and collect your information, which we found to be an annoyingly slow way to find answers).
 In the end, Zoom and Lync were on the low end of pricing, and Auralink, SecureVideo, and VSee were much more costly (to name just a few).
-Many of the lower end options didn't have all of the useful features we were looking for, so we eliminated them right away.
-But what about some of the other options on the lower end of the cost spectrum?
+Many of the lower-end options didn't have all of the useful features we were looking for, so we eliminated them right away.
+But what about some other options on the lower end of the cost spectrum?

-2. Lync
+Lync

 For my work with school districts, I use Lync.
 I love it.
-It has a great interface, easy to use features, and has good audio and video.
+It has a great interface, easy-to-use features, and good audio and video.
 My experience has been with the closed-loop subscriber version, which unfortunately won’t work for our private practice client needs because each client is not a subscriber within the closed loop.
 We thought that perhaps one of their new versions with great flexibility and affordable monthly rates might work for us, though.
 We thought we hit the jackpot when we found out that it would only cost us $2/month and had all the features we needed.
 BUT!

 Customer service.
 We spent many fruitless hours on the phone with Microsoft trying to figure out how to even see the platform.
 Downloading a free trial was insanely difficult.
 There were emails back and forth and every time we thought we had something figured out, nada.
 In the end, we abandoned Lync purely because the customer service was SO bad.
 We decided that If they can't provide good enough customer service to sell us their product, they probably wouldn't be very helpful down the line.